solangegueiros/codio-bf/.guides/content/Blockchain-fundamentals-c1c4/Cryptography-7cd6/Cryptography-ab6d.md

 ## Cryptography

+Root:
+In Greek: kryptós, "hidden," and gráphein, "written."

 The provable method to establish trust in a transaction.

-Root
-In Greek: kryptós, "hidden", and gráphein, "written"

-The provable method to establish trust in a transaction.
-Cryptography is the study of the principles and techniques by which information can be transformed from its original form to a form that is not human readable.
+[Cryptography](https://blog.chain.link/what-is-cryptographic-truth/) is the study of the principles and techniques by which information can be transformed from its original form to one that is not human-readable.

 * Information can be known only to its recipient (holder of the "secret key")
 * Difficult to read by an unauthorized person